 - Day 3/10: Lake Marian Hike at Fiordland National Park

-In retrospect, I think I would have swapped Day 2 with the Key Summit track since we love hiking and Milford Sound was a little underwhelming.
+In retrospect, I think I would have swapped Day 2 with the Key Summit track since we wanted to hike more.
+I personally felt Milford Sound was a little underwhelming even though it’s a popular site.

 Where to stay in Te Anau